Taking privacy & data governance seriously

 In accordance with industry standards and law (e.g., the COPPA regulations in the U.S.), we do not knowingly collect, administer, or enable the commercial use of PII relating to children less than 13 years of age.

 Browser Opt-out - Krux offers a one click opt-out solution here for users who wish to opt-out of targeting via the Krux technology Platform.
 If you choose to opt-out, Krux deletes any targeting data it may have for your browser, and we will no longer enable our Clients to target that browser using our technology Platform.
 You will likely still receive advertisements, but Krux technology will have no input or impact on tailoring those ads.
 Please note that if you delete, block, or otherwise restrict cookies, or if you use a different computer, device or Internet browser, you will need to renew your opt-out choice.
 Also, because we utilize HTML5 cookies to record your opt-out choice, it may take an additional visit to one of our Clients’ websites for your opt-out choice to go into effect.
+To the extent that a particular browser and a mobile device are linked via our Platform, opting out will sever the link.

 Mobile App Opt-out - Krux honors the mobile device settings for Android and Apple iOS devices.
 To exercise this opt-out, please visit the privacy settings of your Android or iOS device and select “limit ad tracking” (Apple iOS) or “opt-out of interest based ads” (Android).
 On devices where we see that such a selection has been made, we will not target that mobile device via the Krux Platform.
+To the extent that a particular browser and a mobile device are linked via our Platform, opting out will sever the link.

 Do Not Track - Some web browsers offer a mechanism, known as a "Do Not Track" ("DNT"), that allows a user to elect to stop the collection of certain browsing data by websites and technology companies.
 Currently, the standards regarding the DNT signals and appropriate responses are not defined.
 As a result, Krux is experimenting with DNT and may place an opt-out cookie on computers or other devices when we see a valid DNT signal.